 Women Innovators Fellowship

-Do Space is proud to offer three Fellows the opportunity to develop projects that will address local challenges facing women in technology and tech entrepreneurship.
-Each selected project will provide real benefit to Omaha’s innovation and creative communities, in part by raising awareness of local challenges and fostering a sense of community.
+Do Space was proud to offer three Fellows the opportunity to develop projects that addressed local challenges facing women in technology and tech entrepreneurship.
+Each selected project provided real benefit to Omaha’s innovation and creative communities, in part by raising awareness of local challenges and fostering a sense of community.

-The Do Space Women Innovators Fellowship is a self-directed educational experience that has given our Fellows the opportunity to build a portfolio of work, exercise leadership skills, and become more competitive in the workplace.
-Most importantly, our all-female Advisory Board of Omaha leaders in business and technology has provided the Fellows with advice, connections, and mentorship.
-This unique opportunity is generously sponsored by Dr. James and Karen Linder.
+The Do Space Women Innovators Fellowship was a self-directed educational experience that gave our Fellows the opportunity to build a portfolio of work, exercise leadership skills, and become more competitive in the workplace.
+Most importantly, our all-female Advisory Board of Omaha leaders in business and technology provided the Fellows with advice, connections, and mentorship.
+This unique opportunity was generously sponsored by Dr. James and Karen Linder.